timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 ### Notification File Timing

-New RRDP notification files MUST NOT be made available to RPs before the associated snapshot and delta files also are available.
+New RRDP notification files must not be made available to RPs before the associated snapshot and delta files also are available.

-As a result, when using a load-balancing setup, special care SHOULD be taken to ensure that RPs that make multiple subsequent requests receive content from the same node.
+As a result, when using a load-balancing setup, special care should be taken to ensure that RPs that make multiple subsequent requests receive content from the same node.
 This way, clients follow the timeline on one node where the referenced snapshot and delta files are available.
-Alternatively, publication infrastructure SHOULD ensure a particular ordering of the visibility of the snapshot plus delta and notification file.
+Alternatively, publication infrastructure should ensure a particular ordering of the visibility of the snapshot plus delta and notification file.
 All nodes should receive the new snapshot and delta files before any node receives the new notification file.

-When using a load-balancing setup with multiple backends, each backend MUST provide a consistent view and MUST update more frequently than the typical refresh rate for rsync repositories used by RPs.
+When using a load-balancing setup with multiple backends, each backend must provide a consistent view and must update more frequently than the typical refresh rate for rsync repositories used by RPs.
 When these conditions hold, RPs observe the same RRDP session with the serial monotonically increasing.